 Located in Phenix City in Russell County, Jack Hughston Memorial is a 70-bed advanced acute care hospital.
-It is located across the Chattahoochee River from the main Hughston Clinic campus and offers a range of services that includes orthopedic and general surgery, physical therapy, diagnostic imaging, sports medicine, pharmacy, lab, ICU and a 24-hour emergency room.
+It is located across the Chattahoochee River from the main Hughston Clinic campus in Georgia and offers a wide range of services including an ICU and a 24-hour emergency room.

 The hospital has been ranked in the top 10% nationwide for both orthopedic and joint replacement care.
-Furthermore, for 11 consecutive years (2012-2022), it has not only been listed among America’s 100 Best Hospitals for Orthopaedic Surgery and Joint Replacement but has also been included by Healthgrades in the top 5% of hospitals in the nation for overall orthopedic services and joint replacement.
+For 11 years in a row (2012-2022), it has been listed among America’s 100 Best Hospitals for Orthopedic Surgery and Joint Replacement and also been included by Healthgrades in the top 5% of hospitals in the nation for overall orthopedic services and joint replacement.

 The Hughston Clinic also has several satellite locations, some with different specialties such as orthopedics and trauma, throughout the region and surrounding states.

 The 58-bed inpatient Regional Rehabilitation Hospital in Phenix City offers comprehensive inpatient services for many conditions that include stroke, trauma, brain injuries, spinal cord injuries, arthritis, chronic pain, neuromuscular disease, amputation and other disabling conditions that have caused loss of functional mobility.
 It is designed to return patients to the community leading active and independent lives.